lwozny/lwozny.github.io/_pages/topics.md

 <h4>Bequest games and altruism</h4>

 <p>
 Here another set of results for studying equilibria in games of intergenerational altruism.
 These are games between parents and kinds over bequests.
-In the 2024 working paper we advocate a new class of non-stationary Markov solutions to characterize time consistent solutions in very general class of such games.
+In the 2024 working paper we advocate a new class of non-stationary Markov equilibria to characterize time consistent solutions in very general class of such games.
 Look also there for periodic equilibria to understand some computability or indeterminacy problems reported for this class of games.
-This set of papers also involve one of my only few experiments corelating temptations and paternalism.
+This set of papers also involve one of my only few experiments correlating temptations and paternalism.

 <ul>